wannesm/dtaidistance/README.md

 - DTW Barycenter Averaging for clustering (v2.2).
 - Numpy is now an optional dependency, also to compile the C library (only Cython is required).
-- Small optimizations throughout the C code to improve speed.
 - The consistent use of `ssize_t` instead of `int` allows for larger data structures on 64 bit machines and be more compatible with Numpy.
 - The parallelization is now implemented directly in C (included if OpenMP is installed).
 - The `max_dist` argument turned out to be similar to Silva and Batista's work on PrunedDTW [7].
-The toolbox now implements a version that is equal to PrunedDTW since it prunes more partial distances.
-Additionally, a `use_pruning` argument is added to automatically set `max_dist` to the Euclidean distance, as suggested by Silva and Batista, to speed up the computation (a new method `ub_euclidean` is available).
+The toolbox now implements a version that is equal to PrunedDTW.

 ## Citing this work